vim-diesel/3000_tutorials/Tutorial2/README.md

 # Comparing C and assembly

 1.
-The static program defines much more symbols.
+The hello-static program defines much more symbols than the hello-dyn.

+However the syscall-hello-dynamic has one extra symbol a "0000000000201010 D buf" right after a start symbol

+nm -u ./hello-dyn

+shows 6 undefined symbols, where the static has none.

 2.
+running **objdump** on the object file shows this